Change Management – Definition

 - Priorities, due dates and reminders ensure workflow compliance.

-- Business processes guide teams safely through the change process.
+- Business processes management guide teams safely through the change process.

 As change management software, OTRS is highly flexible and customizable.
 Learn how OTRS supports you in change management.